BumboBlast/cave_story/README.md

 						split up headerfiles/ implementation files (Whatever that means) create a graphics class, then call it from main (for now i guess)

+next time:	make a class that holds the game loop
+				- Listen for events in the game loop
+				- inputs for commands to close the window
+				- make a skeleton for the game class